openmls/blog/content/posts/2024-10-01-this-month-in-openmls.md

 The month has been pretty quiet after the release while we started to complete the [semantic validation checks in OpenMLS](https://validation.openmls.tech) to ensure that OpenMLS is always safe to use.
+Read more about it in [Jan's blog post](../2024-09-30-taking-stock-of-validation-checks).

 ### Merged PRs September 2024
 * #1655: [Add check and (basic) test for check 701: remove can't contain inde to blank leaf](https://github.com/openmls/openmls/pull/1655)